idio/spotlight-model-editor/README.md

   - Make surface forms unspottable
   - Modify the context vectors

+- The default branches(Development/Master) work on Spotlight 0.6 models.
+If you downloaded your model from: http://spotlight.sztaki.hu/downloads/version-0.1/ then it is an 0.6 model.

+- The branch [feature/code-clean-up-0-7](https://github.com/idio/spotlight-model-editor/tree/feature/code-clean-up-0-7) works on Spotlight 0.7 models.
+If you downloaded your model from: http://spotlight.sztaki.hu/downloads/ then it is an 0.7 model.

 In order to use the Model Editor, you will need:

 - (Oracle) Java 1.7